 How to protect yourself

-Servitudes and restrictions are among the most crucial legal requirements when buying a property.
-You can't negotiate your way out of a servitude once the transfer has gone through.
+Servitudes and restrictions are among the most important legal requirements when buying a property, and they belong on your list of questions worth asking.
+You can't negotiate your way out of a servitude once transfer has gone through.

 Title deeds and zoning certificates: the proof of what you own